Guide To Camping on BLM Land + How to Camp for Free

 Below are links to free resources offered by the BLM:

 We love camping in the desert, hanging out, and going for hikes.
-In particular, it is one of our most cherished outdoor recreation weekend activities.
+It is one of our most cherished activities.

 It is important to be prepared to camp in the backcountry.
-Below are camp gear essentials we recommend for dispersed camping on BLM land in the backcountry:
+Below are camp gear essentials we recommend:

 Final Thoughts on Dispersed Camping on BLM Land